 Want to receive the latest HOME updates from Seneca Conservation District?

 - Tree planters an soil probes to rent

 - Tile Camera for rent to inspect drain tile, sewer outlets, or catch basins for condition/obstructions

 - Historical aerial imagery of Seneca County with maps dating back to 1939

 We Help with:

-- Protecting Wildlife Habitat – with food, water and shelter enhancements for all types of animals, including advice on food and pollinator plots
+- Protecting Wildlife Habitat– with food, water, and shelter enhancements for all types of animals, including advice on food and pollinator plots

 - Investigations of wildlife damage and nuisance complaints